paper-trail-gem/paper_trail/README.md

     >> widget = v.reify            # the widget as it was before the update;
                                    # would be nil for a create event

 PaperTrail stores the pre-change version of the model, unlike some other auditing/versioning plugins, so you can retrieve the original version.
 This is useful when you start keeping a paper trail for models that already have records in the database.

     >> widget = Widget.find 153
     >> widget.name                                 # 'Doobly'

+    # Add has_paper_trail to Widget model.

     >> widget.versions                             # []
     >> widget.update_attributes :name => 'Wotsit'
     >> widget.versions.first.reify.name            # 'Doobly'
     >> widget.versions.first.event                 # 'update'

 This also means that PaperTrail does not waste space storing a version of the object as it currently stands.
-The `versions` method lets you get at previous versions only; after all, you already know what the object currently looks like.
+The `versions` method gives you previous versions; to get the current one just call a finder on your `Widget` model as usual.

 Here's a helpful table showing what PaperTrail stores: